-4.3.
-Communication with the Window Manager by Means of Selections comply with the conventions for "Manager Selections" described in section 2.8.
+Communication with the Window Manager by Means of Selections

+For each screen they manage, window managers will acquire ownership of a selection named WM\Sn, where n is the screen number, as described in the section called "Discriminated Names" Window managers should comply with the conventions for "Manager Selections" described in the section called "Manager Selections".
 The intent is for clients to be able to request a variety of information or services by issuing conversion requests on this selection.
 Window managers should support conversion of the following target on their manager selection: